 We stayed at the main campsite in Makgadikgadi Pans National Park, Khmaga Campsite (Kumaga / Xumaga Camp)

 Khumaga campsite is situated on the banks of the Boteti River.
-Though, when we were there, in early February, the river wasn’t a river, it was a dry riverbed with sparse pools.
+However, when we were there in early February, the river wasn’t a river; it was a dry riverbed with sparse pools.

 The Khumaga campsites consist of 10 pitches and two ablution blocks, which were clean and well looked after.
 Each site had a rubbish bin and a fire pit.

 The sites also have bore water, but we were told it wasn’t suitable for either drinking or cooking.
 Therefore, make sure you have enough water for your trip (and extra in case of emergency).

 In our opinion, the best campsite, near the edge of the camp, is no.10.
 It doesn’t have a view of the riverbed, but it has a large shady tree and is farthest away from the other sites, so it’s the most private.